-g.
 Outsourcing

-i.
-Outsourcing policy and key functions that have been outsourced

-1) Outsourced management of the business
+Outsourcing policy and key functions that have been outsourced Outsourced management of the business

-The day to day management of the group is outsourced to Charles Taylor and Co (Bermuda).
-The use of an outsourced manager is an operating model adopted by several other P&I club competitors, having evolved over many years in response to the mutual ownership and specific marine liability management and insurance needs of the ship owners who control the club and for whose benefit it has been established.
+The day-to-day management of the group is outsourced to Charles Taylor and Co (Bermuda).
+The use of an outsourced manager is an operating model adopted by several other P&I club competitors, having evolved over many years in response to the mutual ownership and specific marine liability management and insurance needs of the shipowners who control the club, and for whose benefit it has been established.
 As a consequence, the club has no direct employees, with all staff being provided by the outsourced manager.

 Charles Taylor and Co (Bermuda) controls the outsourced management of the group from Bermuda.
-Reflecting the wide geographical scope of the club's business, it has delegated performance of some activities to other entities within the Charles Taylor Plc group, the most significant of which are:
+Reflecting the wide geographical scope of the club's business, it has delegated performance of some activities to other entities within the Charles Taylor plc group, the most significant of which are:

-- Charles Taylor Investment Management Company Limited providing investment management services for the group and its subsidiaries. - Charles Taylor & Co.
-Limited providing insurance management services in London, including management of a substantial part of the affairs of Standard Europe. - Charles Taylor Mutual Management (Asia) Pte.
-Limited providing insurance management services in Singapore, including management of a substantial part of the affairs of Standard Asia, and some claims management services on behalf of Standard Europe.
+- Charles Taylor Investment Management Company Limited - providing investment management services for the group and its subsidiaries. - Charles Taylor & Co.
+Limited providing insurance management services in London, including management of a substantial part of the affairs of Standard UK. - Charles Taylor Mutual Management (Asia) Pte.
+Limited - providing insurance management services in Singapore, including management of a substantial part of the affairs of Standard Asia, and some claims management services on behalf of Standard UK.

-A number of other delegated arrangements are in place between Charles Taylor & Co (Bermuda) and other affiliated Charles Taylor plc entities (collectively referred to as the "managers"), for example to support claims management activities performed on behalf of Standard Europe in its regional offices in New York and Piraeus or where specific ancillary services are performed such as acting as claims correspondent.
+A number of other delegated arrangements are in place between Charles Taylor & Co (Bermuda) and other affiliated Charles Taylor plc entities (collectively referred to as the managers), for example, to support claims management activities performed on behalf of Standard UK in its regional offices in New York and Piraeus or where specific ancillary services are performed such as acting as claims correspondent.

-The performance of the managers is formally reviewed by the NGC at least annually against the Service Level Agreement detailed within the management agreement which governs the outsourced relationship.
-The board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the board and its committees, through reports provided by the key functions (actuarial, risk, finance, compliance and internal audit) and through regular discussion between key board members (for example, the Chair of Standard Europe and the chairs of the ARC and NGC) and executives.
+The performance of the managers is formally reviewed by the NGC at least annually against the SLA detailed within the management agreement which governs the outsourced relationship.
+The board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the board and its committees, through reports provided by the key functions (actuarial, risk, finance, compliance and internal audit) and through regular discussion between key board members (for example, the chair of Standard UK. and the chairs of the ARC and NGC) and executives.

-2) Outsourcing policy
+Outsourcing policy

-An Outsourcing Policy is in place which considers both:
+An outsourcing policy is in place which considers both: